HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/patterns/strategy.md

 Only use it for scenarios:
 - where you have multiple algorithms that can be used interchangeably.
-- These algorithms can be selected at runtime.
+- These algorithms can be selected at **runtime**.
-- The client should be able to choose the algorithm.
+- **The client should be able to choose the algorithm**.

-THIS IS KEY!
-The client should be able to choose the algorithm.
-For example, the payment method of choice.
-The shipping method of choice.
+Strategy should not be mistaken for composition.
+Strategy is about selecting an algorithm at runtime.
+Composition is about building objects.

 ## Strategy pattern